decentralized-identity/ion/docs/Q-and-A.md

 Imagine you have identifiers on the web that are yours.
 You control them and you can attach personal data to these IDs:
 - privately: it's your choice to open up
-- non-censorable: Twitter or anyone can't shut your dig.
-ID down
+- non-censorable: Twitter or anyone can't shut your digital identity down
 - temporary: you can revoke them

 ## *Q: How do I buy ION coin?